ASGCOPS/dicos_document/docs/source/faq.rst

    sinfo --format="%10n %.14C %.10T" -n hp-teslav01

 How could I use python3?
-How should I do if I would like to install some python packages from pip?
+What should I do if I would like to install some python packages from pip?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In our user interface (ui) and worker nodes, we have CVMFS file system mounted as the software repository.
+In our user interface (UI) and worker nodes, we have CVMFS file system mounted as the software repository.
 You could initialize anaconda3 (python3) with the following command before you start using python3 (in the UIs and in the worker nodes):

 .. code-block:: bash

    source /cvmfs/cvmfs.grid.sinica.edu.tw/twgrid/anaconda3/setup.sh

 Then you will have anaconda3 python3 available (python 3.8.5).
 You could include this line in the very beginning of the script.
-The numpy package is included in the anaconda3 bundle.
+The numpy package is by default included in the anaconda3 bundle.

 If you are going to install some customized packages, we recommend you to installed it in your home directory.
 For example: